koendv/paste_dispenser/README.md

 Attach the stepper motor to the motor mount using two nylon or stainless steel M4x10 hex socket screws.
 Nylon screws keep the weight down.
 Attach the syringe holder to the motor block, again with two M4x10 hex socket screws.

 The pins of the PCB align with the holes in the front of the motor mount.
 Fix the PCB in place with double-sided sticky tape.
 Run 1-2m of cable from the 6-pin Dupont connector on the right of the PCB.
 The cable connects solder paste dispenser to a 5V TTL serial to USB converter and the foot switch.

+## Practice makes perfect

+For practice fill a syringe with a small amount (approx. 1 ml) of toothpaste.
+Print a pcb at scale 1:1 in black and white on paper and practice depositing toothpaste until you are comfortable with the solder paste dispenser.

+Before filling the syringe, run a nylon wire inside the syringe body.
+A small piece of fishing line is suitable.
+This nylon wire creates a small leak in the seal between plunger and syringe body, allowing the air to escape while you push the plunger down.
+Once the plunger is down, simply pull the nylon wire out and you can begin dispensing.

 ## Care